 A TNA can address staff communication issues too.
 How well do your staff know how to speak to customers?
 What do they do and what skills do they have to avoid getting into conflict, confrontation, or other difficulties or where they can’t make themselves understood.
 Again the TNA can identify, not only, that the organisation needs to have a very high level of customer service in order to improve sales but can also identify those staff who have less than perfect skills in that area.
 Once you have established the level of need it makes life so much easier because you can then train them at the competence level required for your business communications.

 So the first step is to actually breakdown the work to look at what you need to learn.
 The task – is it difficult?
 Is it important to the organisation?
 How often does it occur in a normal working day?
 This is the balance that you are going to have to bring together.
 Sometimes all three are important.
 That is, it is difficult to do but it is important to the organisation, and needs to be done regularly.
-Again it may for example be something you sincerely hope will rarely if ever takes place and that people will not have to prove they can act on it.
+Again it may, for example, be something you sincerely hope will rarely if ever take place and that people will not have to prove they can act on it.
 An example of this would be Health & Safety training.
 It is important that everybody in the organisation knows how to behave in the case of a fire.
 One hopes that they will never need to use this skill but it is vitally important that people are trained and continue to be trained and checked to make sure that they do know what to do in that situation.

 Too often organisations spend enormous amounts of money on new computer systems but fail to train the staff effectively in the use of the new system.
-What happens is you have some staff who stick to the “old way”, some who avoid using the new system at all and some who battle on through but may be making errors, all of which is extremely costly to the organisation and will impact on the service they give or the quality of their product.
+What happens is you have some staff who stick to the “old way”, some who avoid using the new system at all and some who battle on through but maybe making errors, all of which is extremely costly to the organisation and will impact on the service they give or the quality of their product.

 Interestingly, TNAs can quite often throw up completely different results.
 They may produce evidence that there is no need for a training course at all.
 It can identify that something is wrong with the operation or the process that is causing a blockage which requires a completely different solution.

 If you decide to employ a training organisation to carry out a TNA for you, one of the things that they will do is start by checking with you, what your key objectives are for your company – What are you trying to achieve and how will you know when you succeeded.
-From that, you can discuss and agree what skills and knowledge your staff will need if they are to achieve these objectives.
-Once you have agreed the questions the TNA starts by interviewing all those involved via an online survey with some face to face interviews.
+From that, you can discuss and agree on what skills and knowledge your staff will need if they are to achieve these objectives.
+Once you have agreed on the questions the TNA starts by interviewing all those involved via an online survey with some face to face interviews.
 This helps you to identify how people feel about their abilities; their strengths, their concerns and their ideas for improvement.
 Once the results have been collated the training company can create a report and draw up a plan which becomes your training plan.
 As the requirement to achieve your objectives becomes clearer you can then make the decision as to when you want those people to be able to achieve their new tasks, For example, there is no need to train people to use a new computer system until after the computer system has been put in place.
 There is no need to train people immediately in customer services if their job doesn’t entail them dealing with customers.

 A real concern is the number of organisations both very large and some small who invite a trainer to come in and run a training programme for them because someone in the organisation thinks it would be useful.
 The trainer will try to identify as much as possible, what the organisation is trying to achieve with this training the levels of knowledge and experience the individuals have and where the gap is.
-But a number of businesses are quite content to put on what can only be described as “menu driven training”.
+But a number of businesses are quite content to put on what can only be described as “menu-driven training”.
 Larger organisations are very prone to this; their training departments put together a series of programmes and then invite members of the staff to sign up for them.
 The reasons that are given for attending are often are scary in the extreme!
 “I love courses” “I thought it would be a lovely way to have a nice day out”!
 “It looked very interesting so I thought I might do it”!
 “My manager sent me”!
 “I’ve been doing this job for 22 years, if I’m not doing it properly I wish they would just tell me rather than just put me on a course”!
 So you can see there is a whole range of tactics to get people to go on training but so many of them don’t need it and often struggle to see why they are on it.

-However it does take more than a TNA to make sure training is appropriate you also need commitment to complete the task.
-A well known corporate company approached us last year and asked help with running a number of one day workshops on “How to Give Feedback” for their managers.
+However, it does take more than a TNA to make sure training is appropriate you also need the commitment to complete the task.
+A well known corporate company approached us last year and asked help with running a number of one-day workshops on “How to Give Feedback” for their managers.
 The HR Manager described that the problem in the organisation was that none of the managers appeared to have any skills in terms of giving developmental or constructive feedback to their staff.
 As a result, staff often had no idea how well or how badly they were doing.
 They often didn’t know there were any problems with their performance until they ended up in either a disciplinary situation or a capability interview and this is why the HR director was getting concerned.
-Every time a member of the HR department was being brought into the equation, the cost to the organisation both financially, through loss of staff motivation and loss of potentially useful staff, affected everyone.
+Every time a member of the HR department was being brought into the equation, the cost to the organisation both financially, through the loss of staff motivation and loss of potentially useful staff, affected everyone.
 Clearly they had identified a need that was stopping them achieving their business goals.
 They had measured the ‘gap’ in learning and realised their managers did not possess the skills required

-The HR manager decided that all the first line managers in the organisation needed to attend a one day workshop.
+The HR manager decided that all the first-line managers in the organisation needed to attend a one day workshop.
 This was to help the managers to understand the impact of failing to give accurate and timely feedback and learn how to give it however uncomfortable or difficult it seemed to be.
 They needed to understand that despite being challenging, it was beneficial to the person who receives the feedback.
 Because of the cost of training 174 managers the learning had to be achieved in a one day programme.

 We developed a programme with the HR manager and included the values of the organisation which were proudly displayed on notice boards throughout the building.
 We also modelled the key steps against their behavioural competencies which we were led to believe drove everything they did.
 Five days before the first programme was due to start we had a phone call to say that they had decided to postpone.
-In fact in the end they cancelled it.
+In fact, in the end, they cancelled it.
 And why?
 Because not enough people signed up to do the programme so they decided not to run it!

 Now my understanding is that if an organisation has a problem with the way that staff or managers are behaving and they identify it as an essential training need then giving people the “choice” to go on that programme seems bizarre.
 We need companies to stop thinking about training as just to “treat” people or give them a “day out” or any other reason but to provide training specifically as an investment because it is going to enable the organisation to meet its business objectives effectively, keep their staff motivated and improve the bottom line.
 If the TNA in this case carried out in the Ivory tower of the HR department had been public and involved the managers it might have helped them to recognise their weaknesses and to see how they could buy-in to the importance of making a change in their behaviour.

-A Training Needs Analysis need not be cumbersome or time wasting.
+A Training Needs Analysis need not be cumbersome or time-wasting.
 It does need commitment and needs the involvement of all those who may be affected by the results.
 A number of organisations offer to carry out TNAs for you.
 It is well worth interviewing a few to see if they have the best approach for you and your organisation.

 We write on all aspects of communication and learning.
 Please visit our website at www.quicklearn.org.uk